bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 Please see the [Developer section](/developers/) for instructions on how to compile from source.

+### Loading Through Raspberry Pi

+If you're using the Raspberry Pi companion computer and an Ethernet tether, it's usually most convenient to flash the *ArduSub* firmware to the Pixhawk through the Raspberry Pi.
+Please note that the [Raspberry Pi must be already set up](#setup-raspberry-pi) and then you can follow the [instructions to flash through Raspberry Pi](/raspi-setup/#flashing-pixhawk-through-ssh).

 ### Loading Through QGroundControl

 Install the most recent daily build of [QGroundControl](#install-qgroundcontrol) and navigate to the *Firmware* tab of the settings page.